ocenotine/grove-mind-guide/README.md

 - Frontend: Vercel/Netlify for static site hosting
 - Backend: Supabase Cloud for database, auth, and storage
 - Edge Functions: Supabase Edge Functions for serverless backend logic

-To deploy:

-1. Push to your connected repository (GitHub/GitLab)
-2. Configure deployment platform with required environment variables
-3. Deploy!

----

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ---